 Copyright © 2015 The American Phytopathological Society • DOI: 10.1094/PHYTO-04-15-0085-RVW

-The third phase , also known as the neoliberal phase, describes the period from the late 1980s to the present.
-An incredibly destructive series beginning in Colombia is known as The Big Rust, which reached its negative peak in the 2012/13 and 2013/14 harvest seasons in Central America.
+The third phase, also known as the neoliberal phase, describes the period from the end of the 1980s to today.
+A devastating series beginning in Colombia is known as The Big Rust, which reached its negative peak in the 2012/13 and 2013/14 harvest seasons in Central America.

 In 2008, Colombia produced 31% less coffee than the previous year.
-The epidemic spread northward through Central America to Mexico, then moved south again, finally reaching Peru and Ecuador in 2013/2014.
-The International Coffee Organization estimates that coffee production in Central America cost more than $616 million in the 2012/13 and 2013/14 crop years.
+The epidemic continued to spread northward, through Central America to Mexico, then moved southward again, finally reaching Peru and Ecuador in 2013/2014.
+The International Coffee Organization estimates that coffee production in Central America cost more than $616 million in the 2012/13 and 2013/14 harvest years.

-Unlike previous outbreaks in recent decades, Big Rust was not triggered by a carrier brought into an area where coffee rust had previously not existed.
-Rather, it was driven by extreme weather conditions that favored the development of the fungus.
+Unlike previous outbreaks in recent decades, the Big Rust was not triggered by a carrier brought into an area where there had been no coffee rust before.
+Rather, it was driven by extreme weather conditions, which had favored the development of the fungus.

 The “Big Rust” in Latin America since 2008.